toolateralus/scorch-interpreter/scorch_src/ideas & documentation/general.md

 ### const / var
-everything is const by default, adding var to a declaration will make a reference mutable.
+everything is const by default, adding var to a declaration will make a reference mutable. you can still specify const optionally.

 for example:
 ```

+const x := [] // is the same as
+x := [] // this

 // declares a const Fn() -> None
 main := {
 	//...
 }
-// error : redefinition of a immutable.
+// error : redefinition of an immutable.
 main := {
 	return 'hi'
 }
 ```

-instead,
+instead, to re-assign
 ```
 var main := {
 	//...